How DataRupee screens and ranks stocks

 FinBERT is a BERT-based transformer fine-tuned on financial text.
 It reads news headlines for each stock and assigns a sentiment score — adding a news signal layer that pure technical models miss.

-How accurate are the picks?
+How accurate are the research signals?

-Is AI-Stock SEBI-registered?
+Is DataRupee SEBI-registered?

 Risk disclaimer

-AI-Stock is not registered with SEBI as a research analyst or investment advisor.
+DataRupee is not registered with SEBI as a research analyst or investment advisor.
 Signals are for informational purposes only and do not constitute investment advice.
 Investing involves market risk including possible loss of principal.
 Past accuracy does not guarantee future performance.